HISPlayer/UnitySamples/hisplayer-visionos-sample.md

 ### Add/Remove URLs

 You can add/remove URLs by selecting one element from the **Multi Stream Properties list** and then pressing the buttons **+/-** in the **Url list**.
-For changing the content of the videos, please refer to **[ChangeVideoContent](https://hisplayer.github.io/UnityVisionOS-SDK/#/hisplayer-api?id=protected-void-changevideocontentint-playerindex-int-urlindex)** API.

 <p align="center">
   <img width=70% alt="add-url" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/b65bf99f-202b-436e-a9c3-f1a6b9b97eaa">
 </p>

+### Change video content at runtime

+For changing the content of the videos, please refer to **[ChangeVideoContent](https://hisplayer.github.io/UnityVisionOS-SDK/#/hisplayer-api?id=protected-void-changevideocontentint-playerindex-int-urlindex)** API.